balena-io-experimental/balena-migrate/README.md

 balenaOS image and grub config file.

 The image you downloaded is typically zip compressed.
 Internally balena-migrate works with the gzip format to be able to flash images directly from the compressed archive.
-For this reason balena-migrate will unzip zip compressed image files and recompresss them using gzip.
+For this reason balena-migrate will unzip zip-compressed image files and recompresss them using gzip.
 If you are planning to use the same setup multiple times it makes sense to convert the image file to gzip manually to save time and disk space when devices are actually migrated.
 To do this use unzip to unpack the zip archive containing the image and then gzip to compress the unpacked file.
 You can then remove the